babynus/projeqtor/projeqtor/docs/user/ControlAutomation.rst

 .. figure:: /images/GUI/CONTROLAUTO_BOX_IHMNotif.png
    :alt: notification on the login screen

+   notification on the login screen

 .. figure:: /images/GUI/CONTROLAUTO_ZONE_IconNotif.png
+   :alt: icon notifications

+   Icon notifications

 Display of unread notifications

 It is done at 2 levels on the main screen:

-Bottom right
+   * Bottom right
      A notification icon appears as soon as a notification is not intended for the user.

      Clicking on the icon gives direct access to the notifications screen.

-• Below the menus
+   * Below the menus

 .. figure:: /images/GUI/CONTROLAUTO_ZONE_NotifRecap.png
+   :alt: notification area

+   Notifications area

 A tree whose title indicates the number of unread notifications intended for the user.

 This tree has the following levels:

-• Level 1: The types of notifications
+* Level 1: The types of notifications

-• Level 2: The trigger for notifications
+* Level 2: The trigger for notifications

-• Level 3: The Notification Definition to Product Notifications
+* Level 3: The Notification Definition to Product Notifications

-• Level 4: The id of the element that generated the notification.
+* Level 4: The id of the element that generated the notification.
 Allows direct access to the item.

 The icon |buttonIconRefresh| allows you to refresh notifications without waiting for the scheduled update.

 The icon |iconNotif| provides direct access to the notifications screen.

+Numbers in parentheses indicate the number of unread notifications